 Cruse and Alzheimers Society jointly developed a Bereavement Support & Dementia Awareness training module which has been delivered in cross sector settings such as Care Homes (one third of people living with dementia live in a care home), Hospices and hospitals.

-- 122 clients with dementia or someone bereaved by a person that had dementia have been supported in Wales over the first two years of the project, this exceeds the project target of 120 clients over the three years of the projects life.
+- 228 clients with dementia or someone bereaved by a person that had dementia have been supported in Wales over the first three years of the project, this exceeds the project target of 120 clients over the three years of the projects life.